 Creating a designated workspace can help convey to your dog that you’re not available for a brief period.
 This is a space where you can focus on your work without distractions.
 Many owners suggest that you should have a workspace situated away from your dog, since they, themselves, can prove to be a distraction.
-I personally wouldn’t recommend this, and instead provide the option for your dog to join your workspace, as long as you can focus for short bursts of time.
-The thing is, I do enjoy having my dog near me while I work, and it’s a great way for us to spend quiet time together.
+We personally wouldn’t recommend this, and instead provide the option for your dog to join your workspace, as long as you can focus for short bursts of time.
+The thing is, we enjoy having our dog near us while we work, and it’s a great way for us to spend quiet time together.

 Please, can I stay by your side?

 The reality is, most dogs just simply want to be near you, whether that means sleeping, relaxing, or just being in your presence.
 When you have a designated area for work, your dog will learn that this is the time for them to relax without being disturbed too.
-When I sit down at my desk, Reggie tends to go to sleep in his bed next to me.
-It’s taken a while for us to get to this point, but we made it!
 If you own a puppy, this might be a slightly different matter.
 You may want to consider using a crate while you join your online meetings, to allow them to fall asleep and get accustomed to spending time alone.